balena-io/balena-cli-advanced-masterclass/README.md

 # Conclusion

-In this masterclass, you've learnt how to use some of the more advanced functionality that balena CLI offers.
+In this masterclass, you've learned how to use some of the more advanced functionality that balena CLI offers.
 You should now be familiar and confident enough with balena CLI to: